microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaApplicationOwner.md

 ## EXAMPLES

 ### Example 1: Remove an owner from an application
-This example shows how to remove an owner from an application.

 ```powershell
 PS C:\>Remove-EntraBetaApplicationOwner -ObjectId "3ddd22e7-a150-4bb3-b100-e410dea1cb84" -OwnerId "c13dd34a-492b-4561-b171-40fcce2916c5"
 ```

-This command removes the owner from the specified application.
+This command removes the specified owner from the specified application.

 ## PARAMETERS